erkanaksoy/erkanaksoy.github.io/_posts/2020-3-29-OSCP-Guide.md

 Once I have rooted around 30 machines on student network and got 2 network secret files, I started learning about pivoting and applied it to the dev and IT networks.
 I haven't touched to Admin network but in total I have rooted around 45 machines during my 2 month lab time.
 If you happen to hack all machines and still have lab time, try to start over without looking back to your notes.

 Both on labs and exam, exploit-db is the most important resource for finding exploits.
-You can use it's web interface or use *`searchsploit`* command line tool on kali.
+You can use it's web interface or use *`searchsploit`* command line tool on Kali.

 Before the PWK, I had no information about how to exploit buffer overflows but everyone was saying it's easiest part of exam and I agree with it.
 It's generally taking 1 hour to exploit the BOF machine on exam and BOF exploitation has a strict steps unlike hacking other machines.
 Before exam, I took detailed notes including BOF script at each step :

 ![_config.yml]({{ site.baseurl }}/images/oscpGuide/bof.png)

 Like almost everyone else, I started by reading the exam panel and started autorecon on 2 20pts machines, then jumped to BOF machine.
-I think it toook like 1,5 hour for me to get done with BOF machine and all 4 machine autorecon was completed by that time.
+I think it took like 1,5 hour for me to get done with BOF machine and all 4 machine autorecon was completed by that time.
 My strategy for the exam was doing 2 20pts machine after BOF for enough points to pass (25 + 20 + 20 + 5pts lab report).
 Well, I did BOF but got only low priv on both 20pts machines where I lost some confidence.
 Unlike most people said, I didn't done 10pts machine right after BOF and kept it as a confidence booster if things go wrong and I really appreciate that idea.
 Once I failed to own 20pts machines, I started 10pts machine and owned it in 30 minutes.
 Then in 1 hour I rooted a 20 pointer machine and achieved 70 points.
 At this stage I have like 14 hours left on my exam time, so started the 25pts machine and got low priv user in 2 or 3 hours.

 Once I had like 10 hours exam time left after some break, I had 80 points from exam and 5 points from lab report.
 I decided to write the exam report and it took around 2-3 hours for me to complete the report.
-I went back to privilage escalation on 25 pointer and got it in less then 1 hour.
+I went back to privilege escalation on 25 pointer and got it in less then 1 hour.
 On my last 3 hours I worked on PE of last 20 point machine although I already had enough points to pass.
 I even used metasploit for PE of last machine but I couldn't and decided to end my exam 15 minutes before the timeout.

 As you may noted, I haven't slept during my exam but got 95 points in the end and my exam report was mostly ready.
 After ending my exam, I went to sleep for 7 hours and spent around 2 more hours for adding the last PE I got and sending the lab/exam reports.
 I was feeling very comfortable at this point and unlike other people who said waiting for the exam result is the hardest part of PWK, I was doing fine on the waiting game.